BT hails customer growth before Champions League debut

 Patterson said pricing for Champions League would be announced closer to the start of the season in August.
 The group had said there would be a charge to watch all the matches.

-Some 266,000 BT retail customers upgraded to fibre in the quarter, nearly 10 percent more than its rivals which also use its network, including Sky and TalkTalk, combined.
+Some 266,000 BT retail customers upgraded to fiber in the quarter, nearly 10 percent more than its rivals which also use its network, including Sky and TalkTalk (TALK.L), combined.

-The strong performance in fibre, combined with costs cuts, helped BT report core earnings of 6.27 billion pounds ($9.6 billion) versus market expectations of 6.22 billion.
+The strong performance in fiber, combined with costs cuts, helped BT report core earnings of 6.27 billion pounds ($9.6 billion) versus market expectations of 6.22 billion.

 Its shares, which reached a 14-year high of 472 pence last week, were trading down 0.5 percent at 452 pence at 0920 GMT.